choria-legacy/marionette-collective/website/reference/basic/messageformat.md

 #### :msgtarget

-The Middleware topic or channel the message is being sent to
+The Middleware topic or channel the message is being sent to.
+This is not being used since later 1.1.x and since 1.3.1 it is not included in messages anymore.

 #### :body